qri-io/qri/DEVELOPERS.md

   generation

 ### Scope
 The scope could be anything specifying place of the commit change.
-For example **NEED TO MAKE DECISION ABOUT THIS** , etc...
+For example, if I am refactoring something in the `api` package, I may start my commit with "refactor(api)".
+If it's something more specific, like the ListHandler, I may write "refactor(api/ListHandler)", or something similar.
+As long as it gets the point across on the scope of the refactor.

 You can use `*` when the change affects more than a single scope.